Everything you need to know...

 The course combines an integrated educational approach in both academic and practice environments to allow students to build their competence in both theoretical and practical aspects of practice.

 This course will close to applications at 5pm on Thursday 30th April.

 Come to an open day

 Find out more at our postgraduate open days.
 Book now for your place.

 How you learn

 On this course you'll benefit from an eclectic teaching approach.
 The combination of active learning, problem-based learning and enquiry-based learning approaches simulate authentic, real life scenarios across the modules.
 There are no exams within this course.
 We focus on your personal development through reflective practice and skill attainment to enhance your employability.

 You learn through

-- academic study and coursework (there are no exams)
+- academic study and coursework

 In the second year, you are on placement part-time for 12 weeks from February to May in a service where there may be no direct occupational therapy involvement, but where there is potential for occupational therapy.
 This may be in the voluntary, independent or private sector.
 Again your academic study features alongside your practice-based learning.
 The course ends with a final full-time placement with an occupational therapist over 10 weeks, giving you a solid foundation for your professional career.